cchan/latticeboltzmann/README.md

 `nvvp` is also nice, but you need to `sudo apt install openjdk-8-jdk` then `nvvp -vm /usr/lib/jvm/java-8-openjdk-amd64/jre/bin/java`.

 ### Notes on overclocking:
-Using MSI Afterburner, I can get a +200MHz core overclock on my 2070, yielding a +10% performance boost.
-Overclocking the memory has much smaller gains; +1200MHz overclock yields an additional +2% performance boost.
+Using MSI Afterburner, I can get a +200MHz core overclock on my 2070, yielding almost no performance boost.
+Overclocking the memory has much larger gains; +1100MHz overclock yields a nearly 20% performance boost.

 ## Future directions
 - [x] Implemented in python